SylphAI-Inc/AdalFlow/docs/source/developer_notes/model_client.rst

     raise NotImplementedError(
         f"{type(self).__name__} must implement parse_embedding_response method"
     )

+You can refer to :class:`components.model_client.openai_client.OpenAIClient` for API embedding model integration and :class:`components.model_client.transformers_client.TransformersClient` for local embedding model integration.

 Then `call` and `acall` methods to call Model inference via their own arguments.
 We encourage the subclass provides error handling and retry mechanism in these methods.